Billion-Scale Graph Foundation Models: Acknowledgments

 \section{Acknowledgments}

 We thank Kfir Amitai for the consistent support and enablement of this research.
-We thank Petar Veli\v{c}kovi\'{c}, Amir Bar, Randall Balestriero for the insightful discussions on LLMs and ViTs as GFMs.
+We thank Petar Veli\v{c}kovi\'{c}, Amir Bar, Randall Balestriero, Joan Bruna and Uri Sherman for the insightful discussions on LLMs and ViTs as GFMs.
 We thank Taco Cohen, Arjun Subramonian, Kaveh Hassani and Saurabh Verma for the insightful discussions and constructive feedback on early versions of this work.